treehuggeriv/archive/README.md

   - Lusting after the crown keeps you a peasant
   - Daydreams of victory are the tax you pay for never fighting
 - Time is your most valuable asset, especially during youth when potential is limitless.
 Lost time is never found again.
 Each hour lost is a door forever closed.
+	- Games, reels, and meaningless comparisons are worse time investments than failing
 - Hesitation slows you down:
     - The answers to the issues you're giving are the concerns of an overly neurotic dude that's afraid of inconveniencing others or getting rejected.
     - There's a saying for the British special forces; '[he] who dares, wins'.